tforteni/story-map/README.md

 # Story Mapper

 ## Description
-This project generates maps from input text using a Flask API.
+This project generates simple maps from narrative data using natural language processing and constraint satisfaction.

 ## Requirements
 - Python 3.10+